Science, Technology, Engineering and Math.

 - Be self-employed or work for a staffing agency as a contractor

-Can I apply for 36 months at one time?
+Can I apply for 36 months of OPT at one a time?

 No, you can only apply for the 24-month extension within the last 90 days of your current OPT.